 The Oakwood is a waxy, sand-colored suede.

-After a few phone calls with Clark I found out that not only is the boot made in Vietnam but the suede is also made in Vietnam.
 Some sources claim it comes from the prestigious C.F.
-Stead, the same place that provided the fantastic suede for Taft’s Dragon Boot, but Clark’s is clearly a cheaper material.
+Stead, the same place that provided the fantastic suede for Taft’s Dragon Boot, but Clark’s is a cheaper material.

-Clarks Desert Boot Leather Care
+Leather Care

-- Clean with suede brush
+- Clean with a suede brush

-- Remove stains with pencil eraser
+- Remove stains with a suede eraser or an unused pencil easer

 - No need to add waxes

-- Avoid getting wet
+- Avoid water

 That should pretty much do it.
-People don’t typically condition suede with oils or anything because that can wreck the nappy finish.
+People don’t typically condition suede with oils because that can wreck the nappy finish.
 Some like to apply wax suede, like Otter Wax, but you’re unlikely to need it.

-[Love these informal, inexpensive boots?
+Do You love these informal, inexpensive boots?
 Compare prices on Amazon and Clarks.com!]

 - Crepe sole